saisandeepvaddi/electron-custom-menu-bar/README.md

 ## Main process code

-When you first run `npm start` you will see a window with a menu attached to it.
-To show our menu on the hamburger icon, we need to do two things.
+When you first run `npm start` you will see a window with a default menu bar attached to it.
+To replace it with our menu bar, we need to do two things.
+In the `main.js` file we have,

 1. Set the `frame: false` in the `options` object for `new BrowserWindow({frame: false, ...other-options})`.
 This will create a window without toolbars, borders, etc., Check [frameless-window](https://https://www.electronjs.org/docs/api/frameless-window) for more details.
 2. Register an event listener on `ipcMain` which receives a mouse click position when the mouse is clicked on the hamburger icon.